Group SLOPE Penalized Low-Rank Tensor Regression: Numerical Experiments

 \subsection{Human Brain Connection Data}

 In this subsection, we test our proposed TgSLOPE comparing with the other three approaches on a real human brain connection (HBC) data from the Human Connectome Project (HCP), which aims to build a network map between the anatomical and functional connectivity within healthy human brains \citep{HCP2013}.
 The preprocessed HBC dataset is provided by \cite{2022JCGS}, in which the response is a $68\times 68$ binary matrix with entries encoding the presence or absence of fiber connections between 68 brain regions-of-interest, the predictor matrix is collected from different personal features for each observed individual.
-After removing those missing values, the HBC dataset consists of 111 individuals and 549 personal features, including gender, age, etc. (The full list of features can be found at https://wiki.humanconnectome.org/display/PublicData/).
-For this real dataset analysis, the number of discovered features (Discovery), mean squared prediction error (MSPE) and CPU time are adopted to evaluate the performance of the four competitors.
+After removing those missing values, the HBC dataset consists of 111 individuals and 549 personal features, including gender, age, etc. (The HBC data can be found at https://wiki.humanconnectome.org/display/PublicData/).
+For HBC analysis, the predictor matrix is normalized to have unit column vectors.
+We choose the tuning parameters via a BIC-type criterion on the whole dataset, which minimizes

+In addition, the number of discovered features (termed as Discovery), the mean squared prediction error (MSPE) and the CPU time are adopted to evaluate the performance of four competitors.
 Here, Discovery and MSPE are defined respectively as

 where $\hat{\B}_{training}$ is the estimator for the training set, $\bm{X}_{test}$, $\Y_{test}$ and $n_{test}$ are the predictor matrix, response tensor and the sample size of the testing set, respectively.